figuerom16/zjax/Readme.md

 In the example above, both the `#book-form` and `#cart-total` elements will be swapped out and replaced with matching elements found in the response.

-### Swapping incoming->existing elements
+### Swapping response->target elements

-Sometimes the selector for the existing element isn't the same as the incoming.
-Use the `->` operator to specify existing and incoming elements separately.
+Sometimes the selector for the response element isn't the same as the target.
+Use the `->` operator to specify the response and target elements separately.

 ```html
 <button z-swap="/books/123 #book-form, #updated-cart->#cart">